kirbysayshi/js13k-2022/README.md

 Tombstones when miasma dies are working.

 Added like 10000 miasma to test the perf / limits.
 It's actually kind of fun to blow through all the miasma!
 But requires optimization.
 Might not even be possible to get 60fps.

+### 2022-09-11

+Enemies have an "aggressiveness" value that determines how often they move.

+### 2022-09-12

+Seems unlikely that I'll finish something by the deadline.
+So much polish is required to even have a complete game beyond a tech demo, and that's without consideration of actual gameplay / feel.

+- [ ] Ability UI
+- [ ] Health Display
+- [x] Player Sprites (kinda)
+- [x] Miasma Sprites
+- [ ] Ability Sprites
+- [ ] Start Screen
+- [ ] Sharing / Export of the drawing

+### 2022-09-13

+Health display is working, and added a safe zone.